2010 Ford Edge

 The Edge has a contemporary look we find appealing.
 We like its bold chrome grille.
 We think it'll please buyers coming from SUVs who want a rugged look with room for the family and assorted stuff.
 And we think it'll satisfy buyers moving from a sedan who will find they haven't given up much in the way of comfort, convenience and driving dynamics.

 The Ford Edge is bigger than it looks in photos.
 The reason is that it has a wide track and a long wheelbase with short overhangs.
-The Edge is eight inches shorter in overall length than the Ford Explorer yet its wheelbase is just two inches shorter.
-Also, the track on the Edge is four inches wider while the overall width is just one inch wider.
+The Edge is almost eight inches shorter in overall length than the Ford Explorer yet its wheelbase is just over two inches shorter.
+Also, the track on the Edge is over three inches wider while the overall width is about two inches wider.
 This means that, in relation to the Explorer and speaking proportionately, the Edge has it tires pushed farther outward, closer to the corners, both in length and width, which gives it a wider and longer stance on the road.
-(The track is the distance between the left and right wheels.
-Wheelbase is the distance between the front and rear wheels.)

 The wide track and long wheelbase relative to the body make the Edge look solid: The four wheels are near each corner, making it appear firmly planted on the road.
 The long wheelbase and wide track are not just about looks; they make for a more stable vehicle because the majority of the mass is inside the wheels.
 Visually, this aggressive stance makes the Edge stand apart from the relatively tippy look of traditional SUVs.